 Last weekend we experimented with the new modes MFSK32WIDE and MFSK64WIDE.
 See this page for more information about these new modes.
 The 2000 Hz bandwidth is designed to increase redundancy and thus the accuracy of the text decode over the conventional MFSK32 and MFSK64 modes.

 One "problem" is that MFSK32 is such a good mode that it is difficult to find signals bad enough to result in errors that can be improved upon by MFSK32WIDE.
 We did find a few examples of improved decode with MFSK32WIDE.
 Differences with MFSK64 and MFSK64WIDE were difficult to discern, but testing continues.

-Videos of last weekend's Shortwave Radiogram (program 124) are provided by Scott in Ontario (Friday 1300-1330 UTC) and Jeff in Oklahoma (Sunday 2330 UTC).
+A video of last weekend's Shortwave Radiogram (program 176) is provided by Scott in Ontario.
 The audio archive is maintained by Mark in the UK.
-Analysis is prepared by Roger in Germany.
+The analysis is prepared by Roger in Germany.